junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "How does it work?
 Some kind of out-of-body spirit-walking experience?"
 Dean frowns.

-"Only your mind will travel."
+"Only the eyes of your mind will travel, going into the dimension where he is."
 Missouri answers briefly, as if it is enough to understand how the psychics work.

+Dean figures there is no point asking for more details, he'll find out soon enough.

 They sit by the table, holding hands.
 Dean takes the seat right in front of the painted eye.
 The trench coat fragment in their held hands on Dean's left side, the feather on right.